bgallagher/e.ndpoint.com/README.md

 e.ndpoint.com
 =============
-a tool for mocking api endpoints
+a tool for mocking/prototyping api endpoints